AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

             Q = \bar v A = \bar v \frac{\pi D^2}{4}

         #.
-The continuity equation can also be used to find the average velocity or flow when the geometry of a fluid's flow changes, as the mass of the fluid must be conserved as it transitions through flow geometries.
+Finding the average velocity or flow when the geometry of a fluid's flow changes, as the mass of the fluid must be conserved when it transitions through flow geometries.

         .. math::